Geometry and analysis of contact instantons and entanglement of Legendrian links I: Deformation-cobordism analysis of parameterized moduli space

 the $W^{(k,p)}$-completion of $\Omega(w^*TM, (\del w)^*TR)$, the set of vector fields over the map $w$ and similarly for other completions.
 When $w_p$ is the constant map valued at $p \in R$, it is easy to see that we have

 where \begin{itemize} \item $\eta^\pi$ is a map $D^2 \to (\xi_p,J_p)$ satisfying the totally real boundary condition $\eta^\pi_p(\del D^2) \subset T_pR$, \item $f$ is a real-valued function on $D^2$ that satisfies the Dirichlet boundary condition, which follows from the Legendrian boundary condition $R$ along $\del D^2$.
 (We refer to \cite[Theorem 10.1]{oh:contacton} for the precise formula for the linearization operator $\Upsilon(w)$.) \end{itemize} It is well-known that the Laplacian with Dirichlet boundary condition on the disc has zero kernel and the corresponding index is zero.
-(For readers' convenience, we give the proof of this index formula in Appendix \ref{sec:index}.)

 When we identity $(\xi_p, J_p)$ with $(\C^n,i)$, $\delbar$ is nothing but the standard Cauchy-Riemann operator.
 Then the first statement of the proposition is a well-known result whose proof can be found in \cite{oh:Riemann-Hilbert}.
 The second statement follows from the homotopy invariance of the Fredholm index. \end{proof}